ojuuji/rbmerge/www/readme.md

 But you just want to know how many such connectors you have, regardless of their colors or molds, which you may not even know they exist.

 This is where RBmerge may be handy.
 Given a table with all your parts as an input, it transforms table by merging together all the same parts, which have just different colors.
-Then, basing on your preference, it also merges prints, patters, molds, and alternates.
+Then, basing on your preferences, it also merges prints, patterns, molds, and alternates.

 This is how the row for part 42195, mentioned above, may look before and after merging table by RBmerge: